 Under the fair value recognition provisions, the Company measures the equity-based compensation cost at the grant date based on the fair value of the award and recognizes the expense over the requisite service period, subject to the probable achievement of performance conditions, if any.
-The Company measures the fair value of non-employee equity-based compensation expense (primarily in relation to its issued and outstanding warrants) at the grant date based on the fair value of the award, typically using an option pricing model and recognizes the expense in the same period and in the same manner the entity would have if it had paid cash for the goods or services.
 The Company records forfeitures as they occur and does not estimate the number of awards expected to be forfeited.
+The fair value of the Company's Common Stock is based on the ending NYSE closing stock price of the Company's shares of Class A Common Stock.